Conroe, Texas: Demographics

 During the first decade of the 21st century, the city attracted many new residents from the Houston area.
 Renée C. Lee said that Conroe around 2002 was "a sleepy, backwater town" and that at the time, Conroe city officials needed to use financial incentives to attract home developers to Conroe.
 Between 2003 and 2006, Conroe became a hotbed of construction of new houses.
 As a result, Conroe's population grew from 36,811 in 2000 to 56,207 in 2010.

 As of the 2020 United States census, there were 89,956 people, 32,547 households, and 21,369 families residing in the city.

 As of the census of 2010, there were 56,207 people, 18,651 households, and 13,086 families residing in the city.
 Since the 2010 census, Conroe's population has continued to grow.
 Between 2014 and 2015, Conroe was the sixth fastest growing city in the United States.
 The following year, the US Census Bureau reported that Conroe was the fastest-growing large city in the United States.
 It had a 7.8% growth rate between 2015 and 2016.
 New housing developments throughout the city have contributed to the rapid population growth.
 Conroe's annexation of growing communities within its extraterritorial jurisdiction has also contributed to its growth.

-The demographics of the city's downtown area south of SH 105 differs from the rest of the city.
-In 2010, the population density of the entire city was 1066.2 people per square mile (411.7/km).
-By contrast, the population density downtown was between 3,475.2 and 4,119.3 people per square mile.